lesandie/md-cv/README.md

 I've been working 15+ years at CESGA with many talented colleagues from different areas (networking, computing, apps ...) developing many activities and projects.
 Some remarkable ones:

-* Developing IT and R&D projects at European, National and Regional level: (20+ projects) mainly for the e-Learning Area: Design and implementation of the backend infrastructure with different OSS technologies and tools: http://e-learning.cesga.es
+* Developing IT and R&D projects at European, National and Regional level, with other public institutions and also private companies (20+ projects), mainly for the [e-Learning Area](https://e-learning.cesga.es): My main tasks are the design and implementation of the backend infrastructure with different OSS technologies and tools:

   * [AR-Sci Project](https://ar-sci.cesga.es) Using AR tools to boost learning at Primary and Secondary Schools.

-* Helping different Universities research groups and spinoffs to setup and use the different cloud/computing infrastructures at CESGA.
+* Helping different Universities research groups and spin-offs to setup and use the different cloud/computing infrastructures at CESGA.

   * [GeoForsk](http://www.geoforsk.com): configuring and managing their ShinyProxy Docker infrastructure
   * [Project Djehuty](http://www.excavacionegipto.com/): The excavation team uses a hardened Raspberrypi4 in AP mode with a PostgreSQL11 instance.
 They use a Qgis template specially designed to map all the tomb layout and objects they find during the excavation process.
 When they bring back the "raspi4" I import all the data into the main cluster at CESGA's premises.